 Lobsters & Lighthouses in York Maine

-Do not imagine that the coast of Maine is only a summer place.
-Such a mistake means you could miss out on visiting this beautiful region during the most vivid and romantic time of the year.
-Maine’s southern coast is a delightful place for dining, shopping, beach walking and romance in winter.
-First, consider the fresh Maine fare, like lobster in a creamy bisque or surrounded by clams, corn and roasted potatoes in the classic lobster dinner, served at elegant fine dining establishments or waterfront restaurants or in boisterous family eateries.
+Maine’s southern coast is a delightful place for dining, shopping, beach walking and romance; this region truly captures the hearts of people around the world.
+First, imagine the fresh Maine fare, like lobster in a creamy bisque or surrounded by clams, corn and roasted potatoes in the classic lobster dinner, served at picturesque waterfront restaurants or lively family eateries.

-The famous beaches -- York's Harbor Beach, Long Sands Beach, Short Sands Beach, Cape Neddick Beach or Kittery's Fort Foster Beach -- contain a community of walkers and explorers who appreciate the beauty of sand, surf, accented by snow.
-Button up and join them to watch a glorious winter sunset or to see the stars light up and night.
+The famous beaches -- York's Harbor Beach, Long Sands Beach, Short Sands Beach, Cape Neddick Beach or Kittery's Fort Foster Beach -- contain a community of walkers and explorers who appreciate the beauty of sand, surf.
+Daytime is glorious; you should get out, too, to watch a glorious sunset or to see the stars light up the night.

 Traveling northward along the coast, next up from Kittery is York and its many fun places to enjoy all the seasons.
 Short Sands and Long Sands beaches are wide, but close to the main street and snack shops.
 Overseeing the town is the Nubble (Cape Neddick) Light on an island close to shore.
 People enjoy it with gusto from neighboring Sohier Park in all seasons, especially at an annual Christmas lighting.
 York Wild Kingdom, an animal park, is great fun for kids and adults.
 History-minded people will enjoy the Museums of Old York and Jefferds Tavern, hosting many educational and social events for the public.